Available 24h

 Description

-Enamel box from 1700 made of beech wood with an original lock.
+Lacquered box from 1700, made of beech wood with an original lock.
 The rectangular box is covered with a sleek tempera lacquer, decorated with spirals on a green background.

-It is in good condition, with a few color stains and signs of wear, consistent with its age.
+It is in good condition, with a few spots of color and signs of wear, consistent with its age.
 It probably originates from Central-Eastern Italy.

-Many styles distinguish antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style prevailed.
-Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but we can highlight a few of the most important.
+Eclectic furniture dates back to the 19th century, during which the prevailing Biedermeier style was popular.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture is associated with Louis XVI style, which also heavily references ancient architecture.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+Next is Baroque, a name derived from the Portuguese 'barocco'—which translates to an irregularly developed pearl.
+These were highly ornate pieces designed to radiate splendor and play a significant role in luxury.
 Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical era.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive.
-It featured brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
-There was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+Renaissance style was quite heavy and bulky.
+It used brown stains, cornices, sturdy bases, and bas-reliefs.
+These were quite distinctive products, but they also opened new possibilities, such as the construction of credenzas or broadly speaking, chest furniture.
+Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.

 Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
 This is especially important when searching for an exclusive antique that suits your interior.

 The most important aspect of elite antique furniture is originality.
-And this is ultimately crucial for the buyer, as many counterfeits circulate on the market.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
+And this is ultimately crucial for buyers, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details